Welcome to PayPal!

 - You provide us with valid proof of shipment or proof of delivery.

-- For eligible intangible items, unless we otherwise agree with you, you paid us the Standard Transaction Fee for accepting the original payment.
+- For eligible intangible items, unless we otherwise agree with you, they are subject to the Intangible Item Additional Requirements.

 - You must respond to PayPal's requests for documentation and other information in a timely manner as requested in our email correspondence with you or in our correspondence with you through the Resolution Centre.
 If you do not respond to PayPal's request for documentation and other information in the time requested, you may not be eligible for Seller Protection.